 **For the comfort of our riders, we no longer issue photo passes.
 As stated previously, if you’re riding, you can take photos as long as you have received permission from your subject.

 Q: Is there a fee to participate?

-A: PNBR is free to all.
+A: PNBR is free.
 However, donations are welcome to help in the successful organization of the ride.

 Q: Why is it called a naked bike ride if not everyone is naked?